lauraikon/IKON-documentation/README.md

 2. **[Web App User Guide](/user-guide/webapp-guide.md)**
    A practical guide to using the *text2ikon* web app to build sentences in IKON.

+## References

+You can find our methodology, examples of IKON and other analysis in the following academic papers and conferences:
+- Meloni, L. et al. (2023). *Semantics of Visual Languages: the IKON language and linguistic resources*.
+In Proceedings of IConlangs22.
+RiCognizioni Journal, Turin.
+- [Additional paper 2, if any]

 For questions, collaborations, or feedback:
 :e-mail: laura.meloni@komunikon.com
 [KomunIKON official website](https://komunikon.net)